siddhartha-gadgil/DeptWeb/_seminars/2019/2019-08-30-soumik-pal.md

 **Lecture 2:** _On the difference between entropic cost and the optimal transport cost_

-**Abstract:** Consider a Monge-Kantorovich problem of transporting densities with a strictly convex cost function.
+**Abstract:** Consider a Monge–Kantorovich problem of transporting densities with a strictly convex cost function.
 The entropic relaxation cost is known to converge to the cost of optimal transport.
 We are interested in the difference between the two, suitably scaled.
 We show that this limit is always given by the relative entropy of the target density with respect to a